 Please contact email@example.com if you require any reasonable accommodations during the application and hiring process due to a disability.

 Veterans United Home Loans participates in the U.S. Department of Homeland Security E-Verify program in all of its locations.
 The E-Verify program is an Internet-based employment eligibility verification system operated by the U.S. Citizenship and Immigration Services.
-The following documents provide important information when applying for work with Veterans United Home Loans in any location.

 An employee’s group health plan coverage will be maintained during eligible FMLA leave.
 At the conclusion of the FMLA leave, an employee generally must be restored to the same position or an equivalent position with equivalent pay, benefits and other employment terms.
 Use of FMLA leave will not result in the loss of any employment benefit that accrued prior to the start of FMLA leave.

 Military Family Leave is also available in a number of circumstances, which are outlined the document provided by the Wage and Hour Division of the U.S. Department of Labor titled “Fact Sheet #28M: The Military Family Leave Provisions under the Family and Medical Leave Act.”